aidanhuangg/Web-Crawler-Search-Engine/README.md

-**Web Crawler and Search Engine Program**
+# Web Crawler and Search Engine Program

-Name: Aidan Huang
+### Created by: Aidan Huang

-After downloading and extracting the zip file, enter 'cd downloads' into the command line/terminal and then enter 'cd project-master'.
+- After downloading and extracting the zip file, enter 'cd downloads' into the command line/terminal and then enter 'cd project-master'.
 To run the program, enter 'python3 crawler.py' into the command line/terminal.
 Enter the seed url when prompted.
 When program is finished crawling, enter 'python3 search.py' into the command line/terminal.